Projects

 Unlike an instant scroll, a smooth scroll can be interrupted.

-this information is provided by the promise that is returned.
+is provided by the promise that is returned.

 Responsive Video Galleries — All video galleries are aware of their